-You need to find a savvy, quality-minded independent professional who respects a strict budget and has a specific set of skills.
+You need to find a savvy, highly-skilled independent professional who respects a strict budget and has a specific area of expertise.
 Work needs to get done, and there’s no time to waste.
-So, where’s the best place to start looking, and how do you effectively screen and monitor the talent you find to protect your company’s best interests?
+So, where should you start looking, and how do you effectively screen and monitor the talent you find to protect your company’s best interests?

-Follow these important steps to find the right independent contractor to fulfill your project needs.
+Follow these four important steps to find the right independent contractor to fulfill your project needs.

 Ensure the RFP you create is organized in a manner that identifies the risks and rewards of a particular project by defining the specifications and requirements necessary to successfully complete the project.
 Keep in mind that your RFP does not have to be lengthy or overly complex.
 In fact, while you want to be clear about the project scope and requirements, you don’t want to be so restrictive that it hinders independent contractors from proposing creative solutions to the problem you’re trying to solve.